Vail Unisex

 Origin(s)

-PronunciationVail / veɪlEnglish; French
+PronunciationVAIL / veɪlEnglish; French

 Meaning

-English: valley; French: from the valley
+English: valley; French: to prevail

 Historical & Cultural Background